grafana/pyroscope/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

   # Set to false to disable tracing.
   # CLI flag: -tracing.enabled
   [enabled: <boolean> | default = true]

+runtime_config:
+  # How often to check runtime config files.
+  # CLI flag: -runtime-config.reload-period
+  [period: <duration> | default = 10s]

+  # Comma separated list of yaml files with the configuration that can be
+  # updated at runtime.
+Runtime config files will be merged from left to right.
+  # CLI flag: -runtime-config.file
+  [file: <string> | default = ""]

 storage:
   # Backend storage to use.
 Supported backends are: s3, gcs, azure, swift,